Vodafone UK: Freebee Rewardz

 Vodafone UK launched a loyalty scheme named 'Freebee Rewardz' in late 2011, accompanied by a £3million marketing campaign featuring two CGI bees named Jack and Mike voiced by Dan Antopolski and Karl Theobald.
 Each time a pay-as-you-go customer top-up £15 (such as a discount on a film from Blockbuster, or free credit toward their balance) to collect 'Pointz' that can be added to their bigger prize.

 In May 2015 Rewardz were renamed Rewards to reflect marketing changes.

 30-day service guarantee and Flexi-Upgrade

 In 2017, Vodafone UK launched two new features.
 One was called 30-day network satisfaction.
 If new or upgrading customers were not happy with the Vodafone service and coverage within the first 30 days of having the contract, they can cancel and leave the network.
 The other new feature was Flexi-Upgrades, which allows Vodafone customers, after six months of a current contract, to upgrade to a new device and contract after paying a certain amount off of their contract/device plan.

 In June 2018, the 30-day Network Satisfaction was renamed and readvertised as the 30-day Service Guarantee.
-However, in July 2019 the 30-day return period was removed by Vodafone and was subsequently reduced to only 14 days.
+However, in July 2019 the 30-day return period was removed by Vodafone and was subsequently reduced to 14 days.